mathski/LFM/README.md

 If you encounter a download error from Google, please try this:
 1. Copy the Publicly shared Camera1M file into your own google drive.
 You can do that by clicking on top and "copy to my drive" button.
-2. You'll need an upgraded google account to do that because the basic account has a limitation of 10GB.
-So upgrade the google account or find an account that has 2 TB enabled on it - Google Drive.
+2. You'll need an upgraded Google Drive account to do that because the basic account has a limitation of 10GB.
+So upgrade the Google account or find an account that has 2 TB free on it.
 3. Once you have copied in your drive you can easily download it without any issues because it's in your drive now.